rgacote/dinosaurdance/content/posts/programming-elixir-notes-ch-5-x.md

     {{< /highlight >}}

+1) `_ -> value` does not work in the above FizzBuzz since the passed parameter is not captured.
+   `_ -> "Hello"` would work since we arent' using the passed parameter.

+5) It is going to take my Python fingers some time to stop typing `for x in`.

-5) In the Greeter example, if you want the output, "I don't know you Dave", you need to match on `name` vs. `_`.
+6) In the Greeter example, if you want the output, "I don't know you Dave", you need to match on `name` vs. `_`.
+   `_`, `^varname`, and `varname` in an anonymous function match statement match anything, the original value of the varname, and the varname.

-6) The `&` shortcut to anonymous functions reminds me of the Python lambda function.
+7) The `&` shortcut to anonymous functions reminds me of the Python lambda function.